 On June 14th, 1910 The First National Bank of Monterey received its charter from the Comptroller of the Currency to establish a national bank in the town of Monterey.
 The bank opened on August 1st of 1910 with 57 original shareholders and $25,000 in capital.
 The first board of directors rotated presidents naming PH Wagoner, John Marbaugh and VE Fullmer as CEOs until 1933, when Charlie Keitzer assumed the title in 1934.
 Charlie Keitzer began work on January 1st 1911 as a clerk, then manager and finally as president.
 He then served as president until 1954, when Claiborn Wamsley, having hired on in 1950, assumed the title and was president and chairman until 2019.
-Allen Chesser, beginning at the bank in 1985, served as bank president from 2019 until 2023.
+Allen Chesser, started at the bank in 1985, served as bank president from 2019 until 2023.
 David McGowen, started at the bank in 1982, serves as the current president.

 The bank’s original purpose and mission was set by 5 local merchants and 5 local farmers.
 It was created out of the need to facilitate payments for agricultural grain settlements and provide credit for the local farmers and merchants in Monterey.
 Prior to 1910, it took about 5 hours by horse and buggy to travel to The First National Bank of Winamac to obtain currency for grain settlements.